 1.)
 Push electrolytes as much as possible

 When your family member starts to go through withdrawal they can start to get nauseous and vomit often throughout the process meaning that dehydration is a very real danger.
-You can help them by giving them water, but especially pushing drinks like Gatorade or waters with electrolytes added in as it will help them combat dehydration and can even help keep nausea and vomiting at bay.
+You can help them by giving them water, but especially pushing drinks like Gatorade or waters with electrolytes added in as it will help them combat dehydration and can even help keep nausea and vomiting at bay or you can contact drug detox experts in Austin.

 2.)
 Don’t leave them alone